Yorker: flat, predictable

 Does Yorker support OpenTelemetry like Datadog does?

-Yorker is OTel-native — every check emits OTLP metrics, traces, and logs.
-Datadog has OTel ingestion (they accept OTLP from your services) but Datadog Synthetics does not export its own data via OTLP — the synthetic results stay inside Datadog.
+Yorker is OTel-native: every check emits OTLP metrics, traces, and logs.
+Datadog has OTel ingestion (they accept OTLP from your services) but Datadog Synthetics does not export its own data via OTLP, so the synthetic results stay inside Datadog.
 Yorker does the opposite: synthetic results go wherever your OTLP backend lives.

 Can I still use Datadog APM alongside Yorker?